maetl/calyx/CONTRIBUTING.md

 # Contributing to Calyx

-Calyx is an open source project and contributions are welcome with the caveat that this is very much a personal creative project by Mark Rickerby, so keep that context in mind if you’re considering drastic code changes.
+Calyx is an open source project and contributions are welcome.

-Changes that fix bugs and improve test coverage will generally be merged on-the-spot.
-Larger changes that introduce new features should harmonise with the vision, goals and style of the project.
-If in doubt, just ask in advance.

-Should Calyx become more popular, these guidelines are likely to become more community-oriented, and I’ll look at handing project stewardship over to the community with a more formal project charter and structure.

 ## General Contributions